-President George H. Bush formally acknowledged the event by sending a letter from the White House to the Clayton County Parade of Patriots including Deborah's name in the message.
+President George H. Bush formally acknowledged the event by sending a letter from the White House to the Clayton County Parade of Patriots mentioning Deborah in the message.
 Millikan acquired sponsorship for the filming of the event and sent videos to soldiers that remained in Kuwait.

-Millikan continued to develop, market and manage large productions such as concerts and festivals as well as manage and book recording artists.
-Deborah credits her mentor Merle Kilgore (Hank Williams Jr's manager) for helping her navigate the industry waters.
+Millikan continued to develop, market and manage large productions in the Atlanta area such as concerts and festivals as well as manage and book recording artists.
+Deborah credits her mentors Doyle Brady and Merle Kilgore (Hank Williams Jr's manager) for helping her navigate the music industry waters.

 Maintaining a passion for community involvement, Millikan was selected by the President of Chick-fil-A, Jimmy Collins, to serve as Director of Development for a private school in Georgia.
 Deborah was tasked with creating a capital campaign that raised millions of dollars to build a school for children diagnosed as ADD or ADHD.
 A recent letter from the retired president of Chick-fil-A pointed out to Millikan that she "took them where they needed to go," and because of this a much larger number of children have received the help they needed.
 The campaign was a huge success and the beautiful facility was built in Fairburn, Georgia.

-Community involvement has brought Deborah into the areas of tourism and history.
-She is the administrator and director of marketing for the Bechtler Heritage Center and the Bechtler Mint Historic Park in Rutherfordton, North Carolina.
+Community involvement brought Deborah into the areas of tourism and history, a period after her position as director of tourism in Monroe County, Georgia She moved back to her home state of North Carolina and contracted as the administrator and director of marketing for the Bechtler Heritage Center and the Bechtler Mint Historic Park in Rutherfordton, North Carolina.
 Millikan is expanding and leading the North Carolina Gold Trail membership, a historical destination trail made up of six counties but will eventually connect all 33 counties in North Carolina that share a gold history.
 Millikan also manages the Official North Carolina Gold Festival held annually in Old Fort, North Carolina.

 Deborah is the CEO of the Debrick Media Group which consists of Debrick Publishing, Debrick Records, Debrick Music.